plouc/go-gitlab-client/README.md

 [![Build Status](https://travis-ci.org/plouc/go-gitlab-client.png?branch=v2)](https://travis-ci.org/plouc/go-gitlab-client)

-**go-gitlab-client** is a simple client written in golang to consume gitlab API.
+**go-gitlab-client** is a client written in golang to consume gitlab API.

 It also provides an handy CLI to easily interact with gitlab API.